zhengxyz123/pyglet/doc/programming_guide/examplegame.rst

     pyglet.clock.schedule_interval(update, 1/120.0)

 Putting this line above `pyglet.app.run()` in the if `__name__ == '__main__'`
-block tells pyglet to call `update()` 120 times per second.
-Pyglet will pass in the elapsed time, i.e. `dt`, as the only parameter.
+block tells pyglet to call `update()` 120 times per second.  pyglet will pass in the elapsed time, i.e. `dt`, as the only parameter.

 Now when you run asteroid.py, you should see your formerly static asteroids